-NAICS/Ecology Code SIC Number CFR Reference Description ECY002 Concrete Recycling The processing (including, but not limited to, crushing, fracturing, sorting, storing, stockpiling, grading, and washing) of hardened structural concrete to produce a reusable concrete product.
-Sites only storing or stockpiling hardened structural concrete, and not otherwise crushing or processing the material are not subject to coverage under this permit unless they conduct additional activities requiring coverage under this permit.
+NAICS/Ecology Code SIC Number CFR Reference S13.
+Description ECY001 Asphalt Recycling The processing (including, but not limited to, crushing, fracturing, sorting, storing, stockpiling, grading, and washing) of hardened asphalt (not including asphalt roofing products) to produce a reusable product.
+ECY002 Concrete Recycling The processing (including, but not limited to, crushing, fracturing, sorting, storing, stockpiling, grading, and washing) of hardened structural concrete to produce a reusable concrete product.

 These definitions are for terms that are used, or relate, to this permit.
-Defined terms appear in italics the first time they appear in the permit.
+In other sections of the permit, defined terms appear in italics.

-10-year, 24-hour Precipitation Event means the maximum 24 hour precipitation event with a probable reoccurrence interval of once in 10 years.
+10- year, 24-hour precipitation event means the maximum 24 hour precipitation event with a probable reoccurrence interval of once in 10 years.